vinh-c-tran/Harvard_APPHY_275/Lab_2/Problem_7/README.md

 In part III we will do the automatic option to become more familiar with other methods in quantum espresso, but for part I, we will do this manually.

-Starting with the following generic scf input file
+Starting with the following generic self-consistent field input file
 ```fortran
 &control
     calculation = 'scf'